plausible/docs/docs/excluding-pages.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 By default, Plausible Analytics tracks every visitor and pageview to your website.
-When you're working on your site, you might not want to record your own visits and page views.
-Or you may want to not count specific pages towards your analytics (e.g. admin pages).
+At times, you may want to not count specific pages towards your analytics (e.g. admin pages).

 To prevent tracking for your browser for a specific website entirely, see [exclude yourself from the analytics](/excluding).

 ## Updating your Plausible script